 So I decided to email myself this particular document, along with copies of my travel documents.
 An upright habit with no consideration for the possible consequences, I then realized something I’d never noticed before.
 Upon selecting my name from my contact list, the email address that appeared in the highlights was not my own.
 This caused great alarm and anxiety.
 “How long has this been the case?”
 I wondered.

 My immediate first action was to scan my sent folder for this fictitious address.
 Results showed that one email was sent to this address a few weeks earlier.
 Luckily it was not a classified email, nor did it contain valuable information.

 I fell victim to the classic email ploy known as “spoofing,” a common practice of scammers.
-Email spoofing allows someone to forge your email address, and makes it appears that the email it was coming from you when it is coming from someone else.
+Email spoofing allows someone to forge your email address and make it appear that the email it was coming from was you when it is coming from someone else.
 A “spoofing attack” is a situation in which one person or program successfully masquerades as another by falsifying data, thereby gaining an illegitimate advantage.

-The thought of how this is possible if scammers don’t have access to your password or direct access to your account is very hard to process, much yet understand.
-The unfortunate answer to this question that many ask is, it is very easy, and anyone can fall a victim, even an IT security professional.
+The thought of how this is possible if scammers don’t have access to your password or direct access to your account is very hard to process, much less understand.
+The unfortunate answer to this question that many ask is: it is very easy, and anyone can fall victim, even an IT security professional.

 If your email account is compromised, you should strongly consider the following: